Field-theoretical approach to open quantum systems and the Lindblad equation: Abstract

 \section{Abstract}

-We develop a field theoretical approach to open quantum systems based on condensed matter many body methods.
-The time evolution of the reduced density matrix for the open system is determined by a transmission matrix.
-Invoking Wick's theorem in connection with a Caldeira-Leggett quantum oscillator environment the transmission matrix satisfies a Dyson equation characterised by an irreducible kernel.
-The Dyson equation is equivalent to a general master equation for the reduced density matrix.
+We develop a systematic field-theoretical approach to open quantum systems based on condensed-matter many-body methods.
+The time evolution of the reduced density matrix for the open quantum system is determined by a transmission matrix.
+Developing diagrammatic perturbation theory, invoking Wick's theorem in connection with a Caldeira-Leggett quantum oscillator environment in thermal equilibrium, the transmission matrix satisfies a Dyson equation characterized by an irreducible kernel.
+Unlike the Nakajima-Zwanzig and standard approaches, the Dyson equation is equivalent to a general non-Markovian master equation for the reduced density matrix, incorporating secular effects and independent of the initial preparation.
+The kernel is determined by a systematic diagrammatic expansion in powers of the interaction.
 We consider the Born approximation for the kernel.
-Applying a condensed matter "quasi-particle-type" approximation we obtain a Master equation of the Markov type.
-Imposing the rotating wave approximation we obtain a Markov master equation of the Lindblad form.
-As a standard example we discuss the case of a single qubit coupled to a thermal heat bath
+Applying a condensed-matter pole or, equivalently, a quasiparticle-type approximation, equivalent to the usual assumption of a timescale separation, we derive a master equation of the Markov type.
+Furthermore, imposing the rotating-wave approximation,we obtain a Markov master equation of the Lindblad form.
+To illustrate the method, we consider the standard example of a single qubit coupled to a thermal heat bath.